Why Most Children's Diets Lack Good Food

 The American Academy of Pediatrics recommends that infants be breastfed until age 6 months.
 After that, veggies or fruit should be a part of every meal and snack.

-When researchers looked at results from the National Health and Nutrition Examination Survey, however, they found that only a little more than one-third of babies ages 0 to 5 months received breast milk.
+When researchers looked at results from the National Health and Nutrition Examination Survey, however, they found that only a little more than one-third of babies up to age 5 months received breast milk.

 Nearly one out of five kids ages 6 to 23 months ate no fruits or vegetables at all during the survey period.
 Those who did eat veggies were three times more likely to have french fries rather than healthier options, such as broccoli or green beans.

-To help start your baby off right, Kramer also recommends the following:
+To help start your baby off right, Ms. Kramer has this advice:

-- Start introducing solid foods after age 4 months if your baby shows signs of readiness, especially if he or she is drinking more than 40 ounces of formula.
-Just do not put cereal or other solid food in the bottle!
-Kramer adds, “Signs a child is ready include holding the head steady and sitting up with support, putting fingers and toys in the mouth, closing lips around a spoon, opening mouth when food is offered, and turning away when they don't want it.”
+- Introduce solid foods after age 4 months if your baby shows signs of readiness, especially if he or she is drinking more than 40 ounces of formula.
+“Signs a child is ready include holding the head steady and sitting up with support, putting fingers and toys in the mouth, closing lips around a spoon, opening mouth when food is offered, and turning away when they don't want it,” she says.

 - Expose your baby to a variety of foods, especially fruits and vegetables.
 You can introduce strained meats at around age 6 months.
-Kramer adds, “At around 6 months, it's also good to expose babies to peanuts to prevent allergies.
-Try mixing _ teaspoon of smooth peanut butter into oatmeal or mashed bananas, or making homemade peanut butter teething biscuits.”
+“At around 6 months, it's also good to expose babies to peanuts to prevent allergies," Ms. Kramer says.
+Try mixing a teaspoon of smooth peanut butter into oatmeal or mashed bananas, or making homemade peanut butter teething biscuits.”

 - Introduce regular snacks – two to three per day - around age 9 months.